-Error source ad- dress Error dis- play Detection method Cause Check method and remedy Address which should not be existed - - (1) System controller address was changed after the group setting had been made via the controller, and the old address is still retained by the indoor unit.
-Delete unnecessary informa- tion of non-existing address which some indoor units have.
-Use either of the following two methods for deletion.
-(2) The address of the LOSSNAY unit was changed after the in- terlocking setting had been made via the MA remote con- troller, and the old address is still retained by the indoor unit.
-1) Deleting unnecessary address- es from the system controller Delete unnecessary addresses using the manual address set- ting function on the system con- troller.
-Refer to the Instructions Manu- al that came with the system controller.
-2) Deletion of connection informa- tion of the outdoor unit by the deleting switch Note that the above method will delete all the group set- tings set via the system con- troller and all the interlock settings between LOSSNAY unit and indoor units.
+Error source ad- dress Error dis- play Detection method Cause Check method and remedy Address which should not be existed - - (1) System controller address was changed after the gro setting had been made via controller, and the old addr is still retained by the indo unit. the which some indoor units have.
+Use either of the following two (2) The address of the LOSSN unit was changed after the terlocking setting had been made via the MA remote of troller, and the old address still retained by the indoor in- Delete unnecessary addresses using the manual address set- ting function on the system con- 2) Deletion of connection informa- tion of the outdoor unit by the deleting switch Note that the above method will delete all the group set- tings set via the system con- troller and all the interlock settings between LOSSNAY unit and indoor units.
 Turn off the power source of the outdoor unit, and wait for 5 minutes.
 Turn on the dip switch (SW2- 2) on the outdoor unit control board.
-Turn on the power source of Turn off the power source of the outdoor unit, and wait for 5 minutes.
+Turn on the power source of the outdoor unit and wait for the outdoor unit, and wait for 5 minutes.
 Turn off the power source of the outdoor unit, and wait for 5 minutes.
-Turn off the dip switch (SW2- 2) on the outdoor unit control board.
-Turn on the power source of the outdoor unit.
+Turn off the dip switch (SW2-2) on the outdoor unit control board.
+Turn on the power source of Turn on the power source of the outdoor unit.